The ISPAR Group vision

 USA

 Jerry is an allergist/immunologist at Mayo Clinic in Rochester, Minnesota: he is chairman of the Division of Allergic Diseases and Associate Professor.
 He is a fellow of the American Academy of Allergy, Asthma & Immunology and the American College of Allergy, Asthma & Immunology.
-His interest in perioperative allergy began during his Allergy & Immunology fellowship: his group’s paper detailing perioperative allergy at Mayo Clinic was the first in the USA from a large medical center in 20 years.
+His interest in perioperative allergy began during his Allergy & Immunology fellowship: his group’s paper detailing perioperative allergy at Mayo Clinic was the first in the USA from a large medical centre in 20 years.

-Tomonori Takazawa
+Tomonori

 JAPAN